Taorah/MET2MOD/README.md

 Reads ERA5 NetCDF files.
 Converts pressure from Pa to mb.
 Reorients ERA5 grids to OWI conventions.
-Generates yearly ADCIRC OWI pressure and wind files.
+Generates yearly OWI pressure and wind files.

 The Python implementation is intended for users who do not have access to MATLAB and aims to produce output equivalent to the MATLAB workflow.
 ---